Solar System, Astrophysics, and Cosmology from the Derivative Expansion: Introduction

-The intermediate scale (the galactic scale) was missed in the previous attempts at attacking this problem, whereas in this paper it is shown to be an important matching region between the solar system and cosmological scale.
+The intermediate scale (the galactic scale) was missed in the previous attempts at attacking this problem (in the references \cite{McVittie:1933zz,Einstein:1945id,Cooperstock:1998ny,Mizony:2004sh,Faraoni:2007es,Mitra:2013rma} and subsequent works), whereas in this paper it is shown to be an important matching region between the solar system and cosmological scale.
 In this sense, one of the main results of this paper is to put the three fundamental scales (solar system, galactic, and cosmological) consistently in a single framework; in the derivative expansion framework.

 An interesting result of this analysis is to show, qualitatively and quantitatively, from the locally inertial metric found in this paper, how the anisotropies in space die out as we move up from the galactic scale to the cosmological one, where the metric goes to the FLRW spacetime in the cosmological limit.
 Relatedly, the energy-momentum tensor of dark matter and dark energy sourcing this spacetime is found, with a nontrivial and interesting $r$-dependence, that is, it encodes information about dark matter and dark energy at all distances.
 The energy-momentum tensor is that of an anisotropic fluid and it is shown to reduce to an isotropic fluid in the cosmological limit.